Mohs Micrographic Surgery

 Cutaneous Oncology (Skin Cancer)

 UCSF is a nationally recognized center of excellence for the treatment of skin cancer.
 All of our doctors have completed an advanced fellowship in Mohs Micrographic Surgery, are some of the leading experts in the field, and have trained numerous physicians from around the world.
-We are able to provide the best treatment options and cure rates for skin cancer, while giving the outstanding cosmetic results with expertise in reconstruction.
+We are able to provide the best treatment options and cure rates for skin cancer while giving outstanding cosmetic results with expertise in reconstruction.
 Our skin cancer patients have access to all the best resources that are available at UCSF, allowing treatment options that are not available in other practice environments.
 In addition, UCSF Dermatologic Surgery Center has a multi-disciplinary tumor board for challenging and unusual skin cancer tumors and conditions, and we are referred patients from community dermatologists and surgeons from around the region.

 Mohs micrographic surgery is a specialized technique for treating skin cancers.
-Mohs surgeons are uniquely trained as a cancer surgeon, pathologist, and reconstructive surgeon.
-Initially developed by Frederic Mohs, MD in the 1930’s, and then modified by UCSF physicians in the 1970's, Mohs surgery involves removing precise layers of the skin and evaluating the entire surgical margin with a microscope while the patient waits.
+Mohs surgeons are uniquely trained as cancer surgeons, pathologists, and reconstructive surgeons.
+Initially developed by Frederic Mohs, MD in the 1930s, and then modified by UCSF physicians in the 1970s, Mohs surgery involves removing precise layers of the skin and evaluating the entire surgical margin with a microscope while the patient waits.
 Repeated layers are taken until the margins are clear and the cancer is removed.
 Following the removal, immediate surgical reconstruction can be performed with the security of knowing the cancer has been removed.
 The tissue is evaluated in a special way to look at 100% of the surgical margin, giving the patient the confidence of knowing with the highest probability that the cancer has been removed.
 In addition, because the cancer is removed one layer at a time, Mohs surgery results in the smallest possible surgical defect because no extra skin is removed.
 While most commonly used to treat basal cell carcinoma and squamous cell carcinoma, Mohs surgery can be used for a wide range of skin cancers.
 Since the technique is very precise, patients can get the highest cure rate, while minimizing the size of the surgical defect and resulting scar.

-The Mohs surgical process involves a repeated series of surgical excisions followed by microscopic examination of the tissue to assess if any tumor cells remain.
-Some tumors that appear small on clinical exam may have extensive invasion underneath normal appearing skin, resulting in a larger surgical defect than would be expected.
+The Mohs surgical process involves a repeated series of surgical excisions followed by a microscopic examination of the tissue to assess if any tumor cells remain.
+Some tumors that appear small on the clinical exam may have extensive invasion underneath normal-appearing skin, resulting in a larger surgical defect than would be expected.
 It is therefore impossible to predict a final size until all surgery is complete.
 As Mohs surgery is used to treat complex skin cancers, approximately half of all treated tumors require 2 or more stages for complete excision.

 Step 1: Anesthesia